cardano-foundation/CIPs/CPS-XXXX/README.md

 CIP-30 is the standard interface of communication between wallets and DApps.
 While this CIP has been instrumental in the development of dApps for Cardano, it also has some shortcomings that have been observed across several implementations.

-We have identified three steps in the path to provide a better alternative to CIP-30:
+We have identified and carried out two steps in the path to provide a better alternative to CIP-30:

 - Defining a universal JSON encoding for Cardano domain types.
 CIP-30 requires CBOR encoding and decoding for data passed to and from the wallet, which is often an extra burden for the client.
-This problem is stated in [CPS-0011](https://github.com/cardano-foundation/CIPs/tree/master/CPS-0011) and it's corresponding [CIP-0116](link).
+This problem is stated in [CPS-0011](https://github.com/cardano-foundation/CIPs/tree/master/CPS-0011) and a potential solution is given in [CIP-0116](link).

 - Defining a universal query layer.
 CIP-30 is only concerned with obtaining data regarding the wallet, this forces dApps to integrate with other tools to query general blockchain data.
-This problem is stated in [CPS-0012] and it's corresponding [CIP-????](link).
+This problem is stated in [CPS-0012] and a potential solution is given in [CIP-????](link).

-- Define an API for transaction building.
-This is the last step required to build a full-data wallet connector as specified in [CPS-0010](https://github.com/Ryun1/CIPs/blob/cps-wallet-connector/CPS-0010/README.md#full-data-wallets).

 [CPS-0010](https://github.com/Ryun1/CIPs/blob/cps-wallet-connector/CPS-0010/README.md) defines the responsibilities for wallet connector, and also introduces the vocabulary to distinguish between different kinds of wallets, based on the functionality they offer.
-In this CPS we hope to explain the need and our design for a full-data wallet connector.
+In this CPS we hope to explain why a full-data wallet connector would be useful, and how putting all these pieces together we can make an improvement over CIP-30.

 ## Problem
 <!-- A more elaborate description of the problem and its context.
 This section should explain what motivates the writing of the CPS document. -->